Embraer E-Jet family: Design

-The E-Jet family is equipped with advanced avionics, which includes a fly-by-wire flight control system.
+The E-Jet family is equipped with a fly-by-wire flight control system.
 The flight deck is furnished with the Honeywell Primus Epic Electronic flight instrument system (EFIS) suite and has been designed to facilitate a common type rating, enabling flight crews to be readily moved between different members of the family without the need for any retraining/recertifying and providing greater flexibility to operators.
 Early operations of the E-Jet were frequently troubled by avionics issues; by September 2008, Honeywell had issued software updates that sought to rectify the encountered issues.

 The main cabin is configured with four-abreast seating (2+2) as standard, and features a "double-bubble" design that Embraer has purpose-developed for its commercial passenger jets to provide stand-up headroom.
 The dimensions of the cabin were intentionally comparable to the narrowbody airliners of Airbus and Boeing to permit greater comfort levels than most regional aircraft.
 Considerable attention to detail was reportedly paid by Embraer to elevating the type's passenger appeal.
 Many operators have chosen to outfit their aircraft with amenities such as Wi-Fi and at-seat power outlets.
 The windows of the E-Jet family are relatively large at 185 sqin in comparison to most contemporary airliners, such as the 175 sqin windows of the Boeing 787.

+United and SkyWest have begun retrofitting their jointly operated E175 aircraft with larger "wheels first" overhead bins which can accommodate up to an extra 29 bags, an 80 percent increase in space.
+The airlines will modify 50 aircraft with the new bins in 2024, and if successful, plan to retrofit more than 150 aircraft by the end of 2026.